carmelo0x63/Fluffing-clouds/K3s/README.md

 $ kubectl describe services goweb-svc | grep ^Selector
 Selector:                 version=v1,zone=prod
 ```
-**NOTE**: the service will try and match __all__ of the selectors it's been configured with in a logical AND fashion.
+**NOTE**: the service will try and match _all_ of the selectors it's been configured with, in a logical AND fashion.
 If one mismatch occurs, the service will not link to the pod.